Mottie/tablesorter/README.md

 * Fixed the internal `getData()` function to properly get dashed class names; e.g. `"sorter-my-custom-parser"` will look for a parser with an id of `"my-custom-parser"`.
 * Fixed IE code examples all appearing in line.
 * Did some general code cleanup and rearranging.

-#### <a name="v2.7.12">Version 2.7.12</a> (3/1/2013)

-* Fixed hiding filter rows when using filter_formatter elements.
-See [issue #250](https://github.com/Mottie/tablesorter/issues/250).
-* Fixed an issue with `updateCell` method not removing extra table rows before computing the row index of the cell that was just updated.
-* Added an `exactMatch` option to the html5color filter_formatter function.
-* Added missing documentation for the `updateCell` callback method.
-It's been there for a while!